Why You Lack Willpower Over Food

 People often ask me how Truce with Food is different from therapy, other coaching programs, diets, etc. They are also curious as to what kind of results they can expect from the process.

-One of the main differences with Truce with Food is we look at unaligned eating (eating mindlessly, when you’re bored, tired, are self-sabotaging, etc.) as a symptom that you’re feeling a sense of risk or unsafe.
+One of the main differences with Truce with Food is I look at unaligned eating (eating mindlessly, when you’re bored, tired, are self-sabotaging, etc.) as a symptom that you’re feeling a sense of risk or unsafe.
 But what do I mean by that?

 We’re often turning to food when we feel our sense of belonging is at risk or threatened in some way, which could look like:

 • Eating to stuff down something you want to say.
 That way you keep yourself safe by not speaking up for your needs for fear of judgment